How to protect yourself from narcissistic behavior whether it’s a toxic parent, narcissistic boss, or romantic partner.

 Provide a diagnosis description and explain what the DSM-V is.

-Give you a valuable tool to managing narcissistic behavior from others.
+Give you another valuable tool to managing narcissistic behavior from others.

 2. The category of mental health issues which narcissism falls into: